 Alternative TV Services Your Cable Company Doesn’t Want You to Know About

-With streaming services and other alternative technology, many viewers are ditching their cable company, and more importantly, their cable bill!
-Here are a few products that will help you cut the cord and save money without losing your favorite shows.
+With streaming services and other alternative technologies, many viewers are ditching cable.
+These products will help you cut the cord and save money without losing your favorite shows.

 High Definition TV Antenna

-You might think of an antenna as that silver wire thing that your grandma was constantly adjusting for a better signal on her old TV.
-But, TV antenna technology has come a long way.
-The Mohu Leaf Antenna ($40) is a paper-thin HDTV antenna.
-It reaches a 40-mile radius so you can watch news, weather, sitcoms, kids and sports programming with no monthly contract or bills.
+You might think of an antenna as that silver wire thingy on your grandparents’ old TV they were constantly adjusting for a better signal.
+But TV antenna technology has come a long way.
+The Mohu Leaf Antenna ($40) is a paper-thin HDTV antenna that pulls in signals within 40-mile radius, so you can watch news, weather, sitcoms, kids and sports programming with no monthly contract or bills.

 Roku Streaming Stick

-With the endless amount of shows available on Netflix, Hulu and Amazon Prime; many people simply don’t see the need for cable TV any longer.
+With the endless amount of shows available on Netflix, Hulu and Amazon Prime, many people simply don’t see the need for cable TV or even physical media anymore.
 If you don’t have a smart TV, which has streaming channels and apps built-in, you need a streaming player.
 The Roku Streaming Stick ($50) is a great option if you want something compact and affordable.
 Simply plug it in to your TV and access all your favorite movies and TV through your WiFi network.

 A smart TV is another way to access streaming channels, so you can say bye-bye to the cable company.
-With a smart TV, you won’t need a streaming device, because the TV has streaming apps built right in.
+With a smart TV, you won’t need a streaming device because the TV has streaming apps built right in.
 The most popular and affordable model is the TCL Roku TV ($278).
-You can get access to more than 4,000 streaming apps, it has a simple interface and beautiful LED picture quality.
+Besides accessing more than 4,000 streaming apps, it has a simple interface and beautiful LED picture quality.

-If you’re interested in getting rid of the cable company, and you also happen to be a gamer, you can kill two birds with one stone with a gaming console.
+If you’re interested in dumping cable and you also happen to be a gamer, you can do both with a gaming console.
 The Xbox One S streams movies and TV and plays Blu-rays, in addition to its gaming capabilities.
-Users like the easy setup, and the simple-to-use interface.
-Plus, at only $210, it’s more affordable than most popular gaming systems.
+Users like the easy setup and simple-to-use interface.
+Plus, at $210, it’s more affordable than most popular gaming systems.

 Android TV Box

-An Android streaming box ($75) is yet another streaming device option that allows you to stream Netflix, Hulu and other services.
-But, it also functions as a gaming console for Android games.
+An Android streaming box ($75) is yet another option that allows you to stream Netflix, Hulu and other services.
+But it also functions as a gaming console for Android games.
 It’s a great choice if you have an Android phone and you prefer the Android-style operating system.